YiDingg/YiDingg/Notes/Else/OtherCourses.md

 ### Resources

 Refer to [here (123 Cloud)](https://www.123865.com/s/0y0pTd-QOKj3) for all relevant resources.
-You can freely preview them online or download it.
+You can freely download or preview them online.

 ## 化学与社会